purplebugs/elastic-data-tool/README.md

 ## Purpose 💖

-Personal learning project which should result in a greater understanding of how to manipulate data from formats such as
+Personal learning project which should result in a greater understanding of how to manipulate data formats, eg

-- SQL
-- JSON
+- SQL --> JSON

-into formats that Elasticsearch likes such as

-- NDJSON
+- JSON -> NDJSON
+- enriching JSON data with location by adding latitude, longitude from address fields using external API
-- API commands with JSON body
+- JSON -> Elasticsearch API commands with NDJSON body such as

 ```
 POST grocery-store/_bulk